Address:250 W. First Street Suite 346, Claremont, 91711

 I refer to therapy as a collaboration between therapist and individuals to work together to mend broken relationships/connections and explore new and more effective methods of communication.

 I received my Masters degree from Phillips Graduate Institute and have been licensed since 1994.
 I have been in private practice for almost 3 years and before that worked for several agencies as a therapist and mental health practitioner.

-Using evidence based approaches that are backed by research, combined with a supportive, safe, warm and accepting environment helps foster deep, meaningful and lasting change.
+Using evidence-based approaches that are backed by research and combining it with a supportive, safe, warm and accepting environment, I have discovered these approaches help foster deep, meaningful and lasting change.
 I have extensive knowledge of mindfulness and cognitive based approaches to healing.
+I am also trained in the Brainspotting modality, which helps us heal from deeply rooted traumas, depression or anxiety using the immense power of our own brain.
 I have experience working with grief and loss with children and adults, as well as experience working with sexual and physical abuse survivors of all ages.
-Providing a safe, accepting and supportive environment for ALL children and families is something I strongly value.
+Providing a safe, accepting and supportive environment for ALL children and families is something I strongly embrace.
+I am an LGBQT+ ally and have experience and a passion for working with these youth, adults and families.
 I also love working with families around adoption and foster care issues, restoring and/or building solid connections.

 Ultimately, my passion lies in helping people find their center and inner strength once again.
 Sometimes we just need a helping hand along the way.
 I can be that helping hand.

 Krystal Dreisbach, LMFT

 I am a bilingual Spanish, licensed Marriage & Family Therapist with over a decade of experience working as a clinician and as a Clinical Supervisor.
 My experience is vast, including clients from various religions, socio-economic backgrounds, and a variety of problems and concerns.